Drywall Calculator

 Est. Material Cost

-Estimates based on 2026 US average pricing.
+Estimates based on 2026 US average pricing from USG, Georgia-Pacific, and HomeAdvisor data.
 Always confirm current pricing with your local supplier.

 How Does the Drywall Calculator Work?

-This drywall calculator estimates the number of sheets needed for any room based on dimensions, ceiling height, number of doors and windows, sheet size, and waste factor.
-It calculates wall area and ceiling area separately, deducts openings, adds your waste percentage, and rounds up to whole sheets.
+This calculator estimates the number of drywall sheets needed for any room based on dimensions, ceiling height, number of doors and windows, sheet size, and waste factor.
+It calculates wall area and ceiling area separately, deducts openings, applies your waste percentage, and rounds up to whole sheets — since you can’t buy partial sheets.

 1. Enter your room length, width, and ceiling height in feet.